jifola/Scroll-And-Load-For-Elementor/README.md

 - Item Selector

   * ID or class of the item inside the items container.

-## JetSmartFilters

-- Enable for JetSmartFilters compatibility.

-  * Only works with Elementor Pro Archive Posts, Elementor Pro Posts, Elementor Pro Archive Products and Elementor Pro Products.

-  * Only works with pagination base "page".

-  * Set filter setting "Apply type" to "AJAX" and "Apply on" to "Value change".

 ## Bottom Offset

 - If your site has a footer.